 Still, despite having a daily cleaning routine, things like body oils and soap scum won’t leave your bathroom tiles alone.
 Follow the next steps on how to clean tile grout with a DIY detergent that you can create only with the use of 3 ingredients laying around your kitchen:

-- Mix the baking soda with some water and a few drops of dish soap.
-Apply the mixture on the grout.
+- Make your own cleaning solution by mixing the baking soda with some water and a few drops of dish soap into a thick paste.

 - Use the old toothbrush to work in the cleaning solution over the grout lines.

 Ta-dah!
 Who knew that grout maintenance could be so fast and easy?